-The Sinclair Zx81 is another of Clive Sinclairs well known achievements.
-The distinctive appearance was the work of industrial designer Rick Dickinson, the ZX81 was Manufactured by Sinclair Reasearch Ltd and released on the 1st of June 1981.
+The Sinclair Zx81 is another of Sir Clive Sinclair’s well known achievements.
+The distinctive appearance was the work of industrial designer Rick Dickinson that was Manufactured by Sinclair Reasearch Ltd and released on the 1st of June 1981.

 The Sinclair ZX81 used a ZX80a processor and was supplied with a 1KB of RAM and 4k ROM.
 This was to hold the computers system variables, the screen image and any programs and data.
 The graphics were primarily generated by software in the zx81 ROM, it was possible to override the interrupt service routine and generate the display yourself.

 This enabled a resolution of 256 x 152 rather than 64 x 78 to be achieved but obviously the graphics were very blocky although a company called ‘Software Farm’ use this technique.